-In this editor, you can create a video wall layout with content filled into the GFX areas:
+In this editor, you can create a video wall layout with content filled into channels:

 - From the top tab bar, select a source for the content.
-This can be Media assets, graphics or content from an inbox. - · Drag selected content into the GFX areas. - · Click the Play button on the thumbnails to edit, or alternatively double-click content or right-click and select Edit. - · Click the View Mode button to switch between actual video wall layout and all GFX channels visible. - Images that are dragged into an output channel, will automatically be cropped to fill the entire output area.
+This can be media assets, graphics, live sources, or content from an Inbox. - For images, you can set if they should be auto cropped to fill the channel, or scale to fit. - Drag the selected content to the channel. - Click the Play button Normalis to edit, or alternatively, double-click the content or right-click and select Edit. - Click the View Mode button to switch between actual video wall layout and all GFX channels visible. - Images that are dragged into an output channel, are automatically cropped to fill the entire output area.
 The image is centered either vertically or horizontally, so it may be required to enter the image crop editor and adjust the auto cropping.

-4.7 Working With Viz Pilot And MOS Rundowns
+4.14 Working With Viz Pilot And MOS Rundows